koralreeef/anypercent-cuecollection/ch5b.md

    ![gif](https://github.com/koralreeef/cuedump-anypercent/blob/main/images/5btheo1.webp)
    \
-   To enter the room, hyper into theo and throw him before passing the barrier.
-A theo ultra here should let you fly into the seeker and let you over the wall.
-For the second seeker, neutral kick off the wall and upright dash + throw theo at the same time.
+   To enter the room, hyper into Theo and throw him before passing the barrier.
+A Theo ultra here should let you fly into the seeker and let you over the wall.
+For the second seeker, neutral kick off the wall and upright dash + throw Theo at the same time.
 You might need to bop the seeker but in every case, you won't ever die to it.
    \

  </details>